-Summary of our audit approach
+3. Summary of our audit approach

-Key audit matters The key audit matter that we identified in the current year was financial investments.
-Materiality The materiality that we used in the current year was £500,000 which represents less than 2% of net assets.
+The key audit matter that we identified in the current year was: Valuation and existence of financial investments.
+Within this report, key audit matters are identified as follows: Key audit matters Newly identified Increased level of risk Similar level of risk Decreased level of risk Materiality The materiality that we used in the current year was £500,000 (PY £500,000) materiality which represents 1.6% of net assets.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-Significant changes in our approach There have been no significant changes in our audit approach.
+Significant changes in our approach There have been no significant changes in our audit approach in the current Significant changes in our approach year.

-Conclusions relating to going concern
+4. Conclusions relating to going concern